Muhammad Javed Hanif Khan: Professional career

-He joined Pakistan Administrative Service and began his career in 1986.
+He joined the Pakistan Administrative Service and began his career in 1986.
 As a bureaucrat, he served on multiple positions in the Karachi City Government such as the Executive District Officer (Revenue) in 2003 and District Coordination Officer (DCO) of Karachi in 2007.
 He also served as deputy commissioner of Karachi (central), deputy commissioner of Sukkur, and Badin.

 He served as director general of planning and development at the Port Qasim Authority before becoming chairman of the Karachi Port Trust (KPT) in July 2012.
 He was removed as Chairman of the KPT in August 2013.
 He retired as Grade 20 officer of the Pakistan Administrative Service.

 Political career

-He joined Muttahida Qaumi Movement (MQM) in October 2017.
+He joined Muttahida Qaumi Movement – Pakistan (MQM-P) in October 2017.

-He was elected to the Provincial Assembly of Sindh as a candidate of MQM from Constituency PS-95 (Korangi Karachi-IV) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of MQM from PS-95 Korangi Karachi-IV in the 2018 Sindh provincial election.
 Following his successful election, MQM nominated him for the office of Speaker of the Provincial Assembly of Sindh.
-On 15 August 2018, he received 59 votes and lost the seat to Agha Siraj Durrani.
+On 15 August 2018, he received 59 votes and was defeated by Agha Siraj Durrani.